-FIN 4230 PERSONAL FINANCIAL PLANNING 1 - (3 credits)
+FIN 4230 PERSONAL FINANCIAL PLANNING (3 credits)

-Designed for senior level students not majoring in finance who will be graduating and leaving the University to pursue their chosen careers, this course will introduce the basic financial planning tools that are needed to acquire a comfortable financial life in the future.
+This course will introduce the basic financial planning tools that are needed to acquire a comfortable financial life in the future.
 Skill topics will include saving, non-retirement and retirement investing, mutual fund/ stock investments, house purchasing/renting, and changing the financial plan as the student's career and family situations advance throughout life.
 Courses offered for more than one credit will delve further into the course topics based on the number of credit hours.
 Prerequisite: 90 credit hours completed